Nintendo Switch, dishonest review

 Flagship titles are expensive.
 Cloud saves as well as some older games require a paid subscription.
 Indies, even though abundant, are a mixed bag.
-I'm writing this as a citizen of a country in central Europe, with product prices like in Western Europe and average wages like in Eastern Europe, hence my perspective might be a little skewed.
+I’m writing this as a citizen of a country in central Europe, with product prices like in Western Europe and average wages like in Eastern Europe, hence my perspective might be a little skewed.

 It’s made by Nintendo, a Japanese company with specific values and foreign cultural code that heavily influences various decisions, from inability to craft multiple items in Animal Crossing: New Horizons (no Nintendo, inanimate virtual objects don’t have ‘souls’) to completely ignoring some European markets throughout its history (but that we already established, right?).
 And just like every single corporation, Nintendo understands money as their only language.
 So, be ready to get frustrated over weird design quirks and have nobody to listen to you.

-Also, why the heck does this whole 'amiibo' thing exist?
-How does Nintendo get away with locking additional game content behind physical items while other game studios get heavily criticized for similar practices?
+Also, why the heck does this whole ‘amiibo’ thing exist?
+How does Nintendo get away with locking additional game content behind physical items while other AAA game studios get heavily criticized for much less?

 No ratings, download metrics or player reviews in Nintendo Store.
 Visuals and descriptions on product pages are usually

-bullsh written in marketing language that screams 'Buy me!
-I'm great!' rather than 'This what I have to offer, take it or leave it'.
-To effectively discover and buy new games on this platform I have to rely on external sources.
+bullsh written in marketing language that screams ‘Buy me!
+I’m great!’ rather than ‘This what I have to offer, take it or leave it’.
+To effectively discover new games on this platform I have to rely on external sources.
 And some of these sources may be sponsored.

 Some games are sluggish and laggy.
-I know many games are ported from codebases targeting other platforms, but in case of Nintendo Switch there's only one hardware to target.
-It's not a PC or an Android device with millions of different hardware and OS combinations.
-Game studios deserve criticism for that, but Nintendo as a gatekeeper deserves its share too.
+I know many games are ported from other platforms, but in case of Nintendo Switch there’s only one platform to target.
+It’s not a PC or an Android device with millions of different hardware and OS combinations.
+Game studios deserve most of the criticism for that but Nintendo as a gatekeeper deserves its share too.